WordPress/blogger-importer/readme.txt

 const LARGE_IMAGE_SIZE = '1024';

 The file downloaded won't be bigger than the origional file so if it was only 800x600 to start with then it won't be any bigger than that.

+If your origional blog has hardcoded width and height values that are larger than the medium size settings then that might result in your images becoming fuzzy.

 = I've run out of disk space processing the images =